 - Phone numbers and locations for local obstetricians and midwives in the event you cannot reach your regular provider during evacuation.

 - Your birth bag.
 In addition to the normal items, be sure to also pack a mask for you and anyone else in your family that you are evacuating with.

 - Be sure to include your breast pump if you plan on breastfeeding.

 If you know your evacuation location, go to www.acog.org to find an OB/GYN in your state and country.

-6. We are also in the middle of a pandemic.
+4. We are also still in the middle of the COVID-19 pandemic.
 If you are evacuating, it is important to contact the local hospital where you plan to evacuate to and ask questions on how they are handling COVID-19.
 Some questions should include:

 - How are they handling/testing for COVID-19?

 - What safety measures do they have in place?
-Are they doing temperature checks, handing out masks, etc.
+Are they doing temperature checks, what are their masking policies, etc.